CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _+T_ Have it tested again (access rights!)
 # [ ] _+A_ Move the resource from the list of upcoming resources to the list of published resources
 # [ ] _+A_ Update the META-SHARE record; add location PID
+# [ ] _?A_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
 # [ ] _+A_ Create or update the resource group page, and make sure the META-SHARE record also contains a link to the resource group page
 # [ ] _+A_ Publish news about the new corpus on the Portal
+# [ ] _?A_ Inform the depositor/rightholder about the publication
 # [ ] _+D_ Upload the source package to IDA
 ## [ ] _+A_ Freeze the IDA package
 # [ ] _?D_ Ask Martin (CSC) to add the data to Kielipankki directory {{/appl/data/kielipankki}} on Puhti if the source data is to be published there